 Court Status - Coronavirus

-Effective July 6, 2021 the Court Services Unit's offices are open to the public, however, it is advised to call the specific unit to verify if an appointment is needed before walking-in.
-Per Fairfax County Circuit Court Chief Judge Penney S. Azcarate's order: "Effective July 6, 2021, fully vaccinated individuals entering the courthouse are not required to wear masks.
-All unvaccinated visitors are to wear masks according to guidance provided by the Virginia Department of Health and the Centers for Disease Control and Prevention.
-Social distancing will continue to be observed when in the common areas of the courthouse and passive screenings will continue at the entrances of the facility."
+Effective August 4, 2021 the Court Services Unit's offices are open to the public, however, it is advised to call the specific unit to verify if an appointment is needed before walking-in.
+Per Fairfax County Circuit Court Chief Judge Penney S. Azcarate's order: "Effective immediately, masks will again be required for entry into the Fairfax County Judicial Complex.
+In addition, masks will be required in all public areas of the Courthouse.
+Presiding judges have the authority to allow individuals to remove masks within their respective courtrooms."

 All traffic matters have been continued and shall be heard at a later date.
 The Clerk of Court shall issue a notice and summons to all parties when the matters are set for trial.
 Any notice or summons issued by the Clerk of Court for traffic matters prior to July 1, 2020 can be disregarded.